sogelink-research/ifc-meta-extractor/README.md

 # ifc-meta-extractor

-Extract metadata from an IFC file and save it to a JSON file.
+Extract metadata from an IFC file using [IfcOpenShell](https://ifcopenshell.org/) and save it to a JSON file.

 ## Dev

+Setup a virtual environment and install the package in editable mode.

 ```sh
 python -m venv venv